smithse4/19-user-directory/README.md

-# Unit 19 React Homework: Employee Directory
+# React Employee Directory

 ## Overview

-For this assignment, I've created an employee directory with React.
-This assignment required me to break up my application's UI into components, manage component state, and respond to user events.
+This app is an employee directory created with with React.
+My application's UI is broken into components, manages component state, and responds to user events.

 ## User Story